EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 Read the form entries in conjunction with the explanations below and make the suggested changes:

-* **Cluster** selects a back-end (cluster) within your safe haven on which to run the container.
-Back-end-specific short-names are used in the drop-down list, and safe haven-specific back-ends include the text 'tenant', to distinguish them from any TRE-level back-ends to which you might have access.
+* **Cluster**: A back-end (cluster) within your safe haven on which to run the container.
+Back-end-specific short-names are used in the drop-down list.
+If there is only one back-end available to you then this form field won't be shown.
     * Select the 'desktop' VM on which you are running the browser in which you are using Open OnDemand.
 * **Container/image URL in container registry** cites a URL specifying both the container to run and the container registry from which it is to be pulled.
     * Leave this value as-is to use the `ghcr.io/mikej888/hello-tre:1.0` container, hereon termed `hello-tre`.